-Under California law, three requirements determine whether an employee is exempt: minimum salary, white-collar duties, and independent judgment.
+Under California labor law, three requirements determine whether an employee is exempt or non-exempt:

-If you suspect that you are non-exempt and are being treated unfairly, contact our workplace rights attorneys today to discuss your situation.
+If you suspect that you are non-exempt and are being treated unfairly, contact us online or call (818) 844-5200 to reach our workplace rights attorneys today to discuss your situation.

 To satisfy the minimum salary requirement, employers must pay employees on a salary basis rather than an hourly basis.
 A full-time employee must also receive a salary that is at least twice the California minimum wage.